nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 ### Nginx Versions

 This Panel shows a Summary of which Nginx Versions are in use and by how many instances.
 Sure, you could write a `bash script to SSH into every Instance`, and query `nginx -v` and collect this data yourself ... but why not use the Console instead?
-Do you even *have* `root privleges` to SSH in the first place?
+Do you even *have* `root privileges` to SSH in the first place?
 This makes it easy to know what versions of Nginx are running on your Instances - do they need a patch or an upgrade??

 ![Nginx versions](media/lab7_none-nginx-versions.png)

 ### Operating Systems

 This Panel shows a Summary of which Linux Distros are in use and by how many instances.
-Sure, you could write YABS - yet another bash script - to SSH into every Instance, and query `uname` and collect the versions yourself ... but why not use the Console Easy Button instead ?
+Sure, you could write YABS - yet another bash script - to SSH into every Instance, and query `uname` and collect the versions yourself ... but why not use the Console's Easy Button instead ?
 As the number of people, teams, and projects grow using Nginx, the Version sprawl can become an issue.
 The Console lets you see this level of detail quite easily.
 And it makes it easy to find Linux versions that may not be approved by Security for Production, or need a patch applied.

 ![Linux versions](media/lab7_none-linux-versions.png)

-### Certificates
+### Certificates Overview

 This Panel shows a Summary of the TLS Certificate expiration Status, using each certificate's expiry date as reported with openssl on each Instance.
 Nginx Agent scans the Nginx config files, then uses openssl to query each Certificate file, and reports this information up to the Nginx Console.
 If you click on the `Expired, Expiring, Valid, or Not Ready` links, you get additional details on the name of the certificate and on which Instance it can be found.
 Once again, this saves you writing another bash script, you can see this TLS metadata at your fingertips.
 You will update an expired certificate in the next Exercise.

 ![Certs](media/lab7_none-certs.png)

-### Configuration Recommendations
+### Configuration Recommendations Overview

 This Panel shows some possible improvements that could be made to your current running Nginx configs.
 Some are Security related, or an Optimization, or a Best Practice from the experts that built Nginx.
 Clicking on each of these will give you additional details and provide an easy way to edit / update your Nginx configs.
 You will do this in the next Exercise.

 ![Config recommendations](media/lab7_none-config-recommendations.png)

-### CVEs
+### CVEs Overview

 This Panel is a great tool to show you the CVEs that you might have in your Nginx fleet, with `High-Medium-Low Severity` classes, and which Instances are affected.
 Even better, click on the CVE hyperlink takes you directly to the CVE website for detailed information, and possible remediations.